dbrattli/Expression/README.md

 are both constructors for the type U and are not types themselves.
 One consequence is that tagged unions can be nested in a way union types might not.

-In Expression you make a tagged union by defining your type as a sub-class of `TaggedUnion` with the appropriate generic types that this union represent for each case.
-Then you define static or class-method constructors for creating each of the tagged union cases.
+In Expression you make a tagged union by defining your type similar to a dataclass and decorate it with `@tagged_union` and add the appropriate generic types that this union represent for each case.
+Then you optionally define static or class-method constructors for creating each of the tagged union cases.

 ```python
 from dataclasses import dataclass